 BetMGM Poker USA is the brand that represents a partnership between Entain and MGM Resorts, bringing online poker and other forms of online gaming to players in the United States.

 BetMGM currently operates three US poker sites in three individual states: Michigan, New Jersey, and Pennsylvania.
 The brand is a part of the partypoker US Network, which allows it to share player pools with other two brands, Borgata and partypoker, but currently only within particular states.

 BetMGM Poker made the first appearance in the US in 2017, with the launch of a New Jersey site.
 The operator expanded its presence in the United States in 2021, launching poker sites in Michigan and Pennsylvania together with partner Borgata Poker.

 The ability to share player pools with other sites from the same network within individual states helps with liquidity issues.
-However, like most operators, BetMGM Poker in the US is waiting for the final word on the Wire Act to start creating interstate compacts and building a real BetMGM USA poker network.
+With the DOJ not taking the opportunity to appeal the crucial court decision with regards to the 2018 Wire Act interpretation, BetMGM Poker in the US might be primed to start entering interstate compacts and building a real BetMGM USA poker network.

 $25 free – no strings attached

 100% up to $600 on the first deposit